How to Get Mold Out of Clothes (and When They’re Not Safe to Keep)

 Removing mold spores from clothes is not difficult and only requires a few ingredients, such as a quality antifungal laundry additive, Borax, and white distilled vinegar.
 Pre-soaking clothing items for twenty minutes in an antifungal laundry additive before washing is even more effective.
+See instructions below on how to remove mold from clothes.

 Read on and I’ll not only give you step-by-step instructions for getting mold out of clothes, but I will also share how to recognize the signs that it may be time to throw that garment away!
 These steps were given to me by both a physician who is an expert in mycology (study of fungus) and mold remediation company we hired.
 Below I add a before and after photo of my favorite jean jacket.